jaydenchen17/tri2sharedpages/_posts/2024-01-8-PassionProjectideation.md

 Brandon: User login system, stores user data and can be retreived

-Marcus: Make a slot machine, designs UI and algorithm
+Marcus: Make a slot machine and dice, designs UI and algorithm

-Miguel: User login system, stores user data and can be retreived
+Miguel: User login system, stores user data and can be retreived, contributes to other games.

-Nihar: Scrum vice-master, fun commander, slot machine
+Nihar: Scrum vice-master, fun commander, slot machine and dice.